 The abovementioned common directors declare their interests in competing business and abstain from voting in transactions in which the Company and SCAH compete or is likely to compete with each other and, therefore, do not control the Board as far as transaction in relation to competing business is concerned.
-As such, the Board is independent from the board of SCAH, which is consist of eight members to the best of the knowledge of the Directors and the Group is capable of carrying on its businesses independently of, and at arm's length from, the businesses of SCAH.
 Given the difference in business focus as referred to in the preceding paragraph, the competition between the businesses of the Company and SCAH is considered to be relatively remote.